nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_referralrequest.md

   </tr>
 </table>

-A default value of <code>unknown</code> **SHOULD** be used for open or complete referrals as generally the status of referrals is not consistnetly maintained in a GP patient record.
+A default value of <code>unknown</code> **SHOULD** be used for open or complete referrals as generally the status of referrals is not consistently maintained in a GP patient record.
-A status of <code>cancelled</code> **MAY** be used where the GP System has directly cancelled a referral, for example has cancelled via eRS.
+A status of <code>cancelled</code> **MAY** be used where the GP System has directly cancelled a referral, for example cancelled via eRS.
 Referrals <code>entered in error</code> **MUST NOT** be included.

 ### intent